JamesBracken/Escape-and-explore/README.md

 #### Future potential features
-As the MVP within this website has been met by the pre

 * **Activity display** Alongside the the places to visit feature, we can add the activities display as well.
 A toggle button can be added to switch back and forth between displaying places to visit and activities within the chosen city.
 This would answer the need for **user story 6**